marczaku/202-cpp-functions-arrays-structs-pointers/README.md

 In this course, we'll learn some of the core features of C++ not including Object-Oriented Programming, yet.

 ## Passing Criteria
-Complete one exercise of each chapter up to `8-memory-management`
+Complete the Employee exercise in `5-pointers`

 ## Excellent Criteria
 Complete the exercise in `8-memory-management`